Table of Contents

 In South Korea, the first cherry blossom tree was brought over during Japanese rule.
 It was first planted in Seoul’s Changgyeonggung Palace, and the Japanese tradition of viewing cherry blossoms was introduced alongside it.

 At the end of World War II, the Japanese surrendered to Korea.
 Large numbers of cherry trees were cut down in celebration of the 50th anniversary of their surrender.
-While this has made cherry blossom festivals in Korea quite controversial, people continue to plant the tree and hold festivals for locals and tourists alike.
+While this has made cherry blossom festivals in Korea quite controversial, people continue to plant trees and hold festivals for locals and tourists alike.

 South Koreans consider cherry blossoms a symbol of beauty and purity.
 In Korean pop culture, these beautiful blooms have also been associated with true love.
 In fact, according to the female lead character in a popular Korean drama entitled Goblin, ‘Your first love will come true when you catch falling cherry blossoms’.